 Line drawings of some of these bigger animals can be found on the other page / pdf of this project.
 These images will look much more lively once the youngsters have colored or painted them and carefully cut them out.
 (Remind them they’re welcome to cut the creatures out with bubbles of blank paper surrounding their actual forms.
 Part of the usefulness of this activity is that it provides an opportunity for children to think about visual and motor strategies for generalizing and approximating space around complex smaller parts.
 Some students might include the names of the beings as well as their outlines. ) The completed creatures can then be stowed away within the depths of the “pond” to be carried home.
 Later, the children can ask family member to GUESS who lives in these little wetland habitats.
 (They can also ask younger children in another class or on the bus-ride home to try the same.)
 Students should be encouraged to dramatically extract the various beings hidden in the “water,” once the correct names are provided.
 Alternately, the challenge might be for their friends to identify each creature as the first student lifts creature it out of the ‘pond.’
 In this way, youngsters can review with others the names of some of the pond dwellers and perhaps begin larger conversations about wetland biomes.
 For older children, you might use the word “habitat” to describe the pond, but be aware that such a word will not convey the cozy feeling that “home” evokes, and thus is less helpful in nurturing empathy.

 By the way, the second page of the project does contain one flowering aquatic plant amid the array of animals.
 This is an odd little plant that is both an autotroph and a heterotroph.
-It’s a type of bladderwort (my best guess that it’s a specimen of Intermediate Bladderwort) and it grows in New Hampshire’s ponds and lakes.
+It’s a type of bladderwort (my best guess is that it’s a specimen of Intermediate Bladderwort) and it grows in New Hampshire’s ponds and lakes.
 Interestingly, it is capable of trapping and digesting small organisms in the pouch-like protuberances that grow on some of its floating branches.
 Thus it could occupy two tiers on an energy pyramid diagram!

 And of course, this basic activity could be improved in many ways.
 What if the youngsters drew and colored their own creatures?
 What if they cut out other drawings or photographs from magazines or calendars of freshwater wetland species?
 What if they drew pictures or assembled photographs of the beings to be found in a rocky Atlantic seacoast tide pool and designed a pocket to represent the tidal zone.